phoenix-flyhigh/phoenix-flyhigh/README.md

 Full stack developer with expertise in frontend technologies
 ------------------------------------------------------------

-I am a fullstack developer with 3+ years of experience, specialising in frontend tech like React.
-Believer in clean code and good will.
+I am a fullstack developer with 4+ years of experience, specialising in frontend tech like React.
+Believer in clean code and goodwill.

 * 🌍  I'm based in Chennai, India
 * ✉️  You can contact me at [j.akshaya07@gmail.com](mailto:j.akshaya07@gmail.com)
-* 🧠  I'm learning GraphQL

 ### Skills